Amid regional turmoil, Israel looks to its firm bond with Jordan

 "The concern is that if a change in the regime in Jordan takes place, then we have the longest border to Israel with Jordan and we may lose one of the two pillars of our Middle East strategy, which is peace with Jordan and Egypt," said Amos Yadlin, director of the Institute for National Security Studies in Tel Aviv and a former head of Israeli military intelligence.

-"(The Jordanians) prefer to have a more moderate way of behaviour to keep stability in Jordan."
+"(The Jordanians) prefer to have a more moderate way of behavior to keep stability in Jordan."

 SECURITY TIES